atmulyana/react-native-form-input-validator/README.md

     isDifferentStyle(style1, [style2]); //return true
     isDifferentStyle([style1], [style1, style2]); //return true

-So, the function simply just compare the entry in the array at the same index.
+So, the function simply just compares the entry in the array at the same index.
 The more detailedly logic can be done to make sure that they are really different but it can cause a more complicated process that won't help increasing performance.

 To help increasing performance, you must also set the style value to a contant value, not variable.
 For example: